ScryEngineering/scrygroup.com/content/people/alysha.md

 draft: true
 ---

-As a Junior Developer, Alysha's focus is on front-end development (the side of software we see and interact with, particularly user interface and experience).
+As a Junior Developer, Alysha Iannetta's focus is on front-end development (the side of software we see and interact with, particularly user interface and experience).

 "My role is a wonderful mix of creativity and logic, where I can use code to build and design software," she says, adding, "I'm given the opportunity to learn about the industry and expand my skills by working on web applications."